Hermitian structures on a class of quaternionic K\"ahler manifolds: Introduction

 {\bfseries Acknowledgements}

-This research was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC 2121 Quantum Universe -- 390833306.
-A.~S.~is supported by the Spanish Ministry of Science and Innovation, through the `Severo Ochoa Programme for Centres of Excellence in R\&D' (CEX2019-000904-S).
+This research was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC 2121 Quantum Universe -- 390833306 and the CRC 1624.
+A.~S.~acknowledges support by the Spanish Ministry of Science and Innovation, through the `Severo Ochoa Programme for Centres of Excellence in R\&D' (CEX2019-000904-S), the Proyectos de I+D+i grant PID2019-109339GA-C32, and Europa Excelencia grant EUR2020-112265, as well as support by the German Research Foundation, through the DFG Emmy Noether grant AL 1407/2-1.
 V.~C.~is grateful to Vestislav Apostolov and Claude LeBrun for helpful discussions about Einstein metrics which are conformally K\"ahler.